Motivated Reasoning and the Political Economy of Climate Change Inaction: The Model

 Equipped with these beliefs, we can now calculate a voter's anticipatory utility:

-Thus, anticipatory utility equals the utility the voter expects to receive one policies are determined.
+Thus, anticipatory utility equals the utility the voter expects to receive once policies are determined.

 Note that a voter is never pivotal, because there is a continuum of voters.
-I thus assume that voters vote sincerely as defined by \cite{AustenSmithBanks:1996}.
+We thus assume that voters vote sincerely.
 In words, each voter forms beliefs based on $s$, $\mathbf{p}$, and $\hm$ and then votes to maximize \eqref{eq:util}.

-We are now in a position to define equilibrium of our game. (i) each voter maximizes $AU(s,\mathbf{p},\hm)$ given a belief about the probability that policy 1 will be enacted $\kappa(s,\mathbf{p},\hm)$; (ii) each voter votes sincerely given $s$ and $\hm$; (iii) $\kappa(s,\mathbf{p},\hm)$ is correct given $s$, $\hm$, and given the strategies of all other voters; (iv) politicians choose policy platforms that maximize the probability to be elected, given their expectations about voters' behavior.
+We are now in a position to define equilibrium of our game. (i) each voter maximizes $AU(s,\mathbf{p},\hm)$ given a belief $\kappa$ about the probability that policy 1 will be enacted; (ii) each voter votes sincerely given $s$ and $\hm$; (iii) $\kappa$ is correct given $s$, $\hm$, and given the strategies of all other voters; (iv) politicians choose policy platforms that maximize the probability to be elected, given their expectations about voters' behavior.
 As typical in signaling games, there are multiple equilibria.
-I focus attention on \emph{symmetric equilibria}, that is, equilibria in which candidates, holding the same information and trying to achieve the same, choose identical strategies.
+We focus attention on \emph{symmetric equilibria}, that is, equilibria in which candidates, holding the same information and trying to achieve the same, choose identical strategies.
 Further, if on the equilibrium path both candidates choose the same pure strategy, then we must have $p_1=p_2$.
-If, off the equilibrium path, voters observe $p_1\neq p_2$, I assume that they do not learn anything from this.
+If, off the equilibrium path, voters observe $p_1\neq p_2$, we assume that they do not learn anything from this about $\omega$.
 That is, if off the equilibrium path $p_1\neq p_2$, then observing $\mathbf{p}$ does not change voters' belief about $\omega$.\footnote{This could be justified, for example, because candidates have types as well.
-An ideological candidate always chooses $p_i=i-1$, $i\in\{0,1\}$.
+An ideological candidate always chooses $p_i=i-1$, $i\in\{1,2\}$.
 A strategic candidate chooses the policy that is expected to maximize the probability to win the election.
 A model in which each candidate $i$ is ideological with probability $\gamma\in(0,1)$ and non-ideological with probability $1-\gamma$ would yield the same results regarding the platform choices of office-motivated candidates as the assumption of non-informative deviations.}